mbezjak/kin/README.md

 ## Rationale
 Say you have 10 projects of similar type.
-Be that ant, maven, gradle, grails or any other type projects.
+Be that ant, maven, gradle, grails or projects of any other type.
 They usually have almost identical configuration: log rotation, source control management, triggers, goals (ant build, maven install, gradle build, grails war, ...), reports, publishers, etc.

 Example, let one maven project be configured as follows: